atodorov/atodorov.github.com/content/_posts/2013-04-03-what-runs-your-startup-ucha.se.markdown

 Why Not Something Else?
 -----------------------

-{% blockquote Nikolay Zheynov %}
-True to our agile approach to incrementally enhance the product and the technology that goes along with it, we strongly believe in the scaling on demand practices.
+> True to our agile approach to incrementally enhance the product and the technology
+> that goes along with it, we strongly believe in the scaling on demand practices.
-Ucha.se's own framework reflects exactly to that.
-It allows us to meet our growing user demands and provides at the same time, the dev-team with enough flexibility to quickly react on new business opportunities and technological (r)evolutions.
+> Ucha.se's own framework reflects exactly to that.
+It allows us to meet our growing
+> user demands and provides at the same time, the dev-team with enough flexibility to
-{% endblockquote %}
+> quickly react on new business opportunities and technological (r)evolutions.
+>
+> Nikolay Zheynov

 Want More Info?
 ---------------